racruz25/group_project/README.md

 <img src="resources/means_barchart.png" height="75%" width="75%">

 ### Model Selection

-We trained our data by averaging winning and losing teams statistics from past years (reg_season and tourney) - this is the base of our model - while we also incorporated Masseys's Ordinal Ranking which is a consensus ranking of the top college basketball rating systems; Ex- (Pomeroy, Massey, etc.)
+**In our research we found many models that use a very done-before, public favorite outcome and these models are everywhere but we wanted to embrace a model more random variant and after our model predicted a huge upset in round 1 - we were all curious what more the model might predict.**

 The data used for the model were regular season game statistics, tournament game statitistics, and Massey Rankings.
 Because Professional and Collegiate Basketball is constantly evolving (ex: 3pt Shooting etc) only data from 2012 and onward was used.
 The data we wanted train was in the 10-12 year time frame.
 This allowed the model to still have a significant amount of data, while also ensuring that the data used was relevant.
 The goal of the model was to determine whether "Team A" or "Team B" would win in a given matchup based on the teams' previous statistics and we saw that 10-12 years of data gave us the best prediction score.

 The machine learning model is a [random forest classifier](rf_model.ipynb).
 Classification in random forests employs an ensemble methodology to attain the outcome.
 It creates many trees on the subset of the data and combines the output of all the trees.